 At 4.59 ounces, this isn’t a lightweight clicker, and FPS gamers may struggle with other design choices here, like the button layout.
 Still, when gaming with the Ironclaw RGB Wireless, action was smooth, and despite its wireless configuration, we didn’t notice any latency.

-The Razer Basilisk V2 is the best gaming mouse for FPS / RTS gamers who can’t afford any missteps.
+The Razer Basilisk V2 is the best gaming mouse for those seeking a rat with versatility.
 The updated mouse’s sensor packs impressive specs, including up to a massive 20,000 CPI.
 When we gamed with the Basilisk V2, tracking was excellent and we suffered nary a single mis-click.

 Compared to rivals, like the Razer DeathAdder V2, the Basilisk V2 has a winning layout with larger, more accessible side buttons.
 The Basilisk V2’s scroll wheel resistance is also customizable, as are 11 of its s buttons, so ultimately any gamer should be able to get the performance they crave.

 Considering it's wired, $80 is a high MSRP for this mouse.
-However, it's currently on sale at Amazon for $70.
-This clicker earns it with high-end performance and long-term comfort.
+However, it's currently on sale for $65, and this clicker earns it with high-end performance and long-term comfort.